top of page

 I have been creating art from nature since 2011.
 My first project was a natural cat tree made from downed limbs in my neighbor’s yard.
 I had discovered a love for working with “found” wood!
 I took a wood carving class and began to learn how to work with wood artistically.
 I am, for the most part, self-taught.

-I like to think I’m giving new life to fallen branches and overlooked wood.
-Through my art I hope to share inspiration, joy, and a bit of the beauty of God’s creation.
+I like to think I give new life to natural woods.
+Through my art I hope to share a bit of the beauty of God’s creation.

 Art and nature are in my bones.
-When I'm not working on my woodcraft I like to spend my time on house projects, building things (my latest projects involve repurposing old barn wood), gardening, spending time with my husband, hiking with my dog, playing golf, writing, playing classical guitar or anything outdoors.
+When I'm not working on my woodcraft I like to spend my time on house projects, building things (my latest projects involve repurposing old barn wood), gardening, spending time with my husband, hiking, playing golf, writing, playing classical guitar or anything outdoors.

-Browse the Gallery of some of my recent work for ideas, and feel free to contact me with any questions, or if you would like a special order...
-I love custom orders!
+Browse the Gallery of some of my work for ideas, and feel free to contact me with any questions, or if you would like a special order.
 I’d be happy to give you a quote on your project.

 I'd love your feedback!
 Let me know what you think!
 Hope to see you soon at one of my Fall craft shows!